sigla-o/matrix-theory/KARTE_en.md

 # Atom

-### Definition
+## Definition

-An atom is a stable collective organization of nucleons, orbitals, and electrons in Transit Energy (TE), in which long-term synchronization of VEU H-2 and VEU H-3 flows, Qn cycles, and half-phases is realized.
+An atom is a stable collective Transit Energy (TE) organization of nucleons, orbitals, and electrons in which the entire system realizes common synchronization of VEU H-2 and VEU H-3 flows, Qn cycles, and half-phases.

 An atom is not a mechanical sum of individual particles.

-It is a unified collective TE organizational state in which protons, neutrons, orbitals, and electrons continuously adapt their energetic regimes to one another, forming a common stable resonance system.
+It is a unified collective TE organizational state in which protons, neutrons, orbitals, and electrons continuously adapt their energetic states to one another, forming a common stable resonance system.

 ---

-## Fundamental Principles
+# Fundamental Principles

-### 1. Collective Organization Principle
+## 1. Principle of Collective Organization

 An atom exists only when:

 - nucleon organization;
 - orbital resonance;
 - electron configuration;
-- VEU H-2 and VEU H-3 flow organization;
+- organization of VEU H-2 and VEU H-3 flows;
+- compatibility between direct and feedback VEU H-3 modulation;
-- modulation by the surrounding TE environment
+- modulation of the surrounding TE environment

 reach a common stable synchronization.